The Ryan and Amy Show: Amy Goodmurphy

 Amy Goodmurphy grew up in North Vancouver, British Columbia, and is a St. Thomas Aquinas Regional Secondary School alumna.
 She started comedy at the age of 23 after meeting Steele at the bar where he worked.
 He convinced her it would be worth her while to join his ensemble sketch show.
 It wasn't, so she started studying acting at Vancouver Acting School, graduating in 2012.

-Kelowna Song
+Viral song

-In May 2017 the duo had a viral hit about the town of Kelowna, racking up over 150,000 hits in under a month.
-Performing as Mom's over Miami, they sang 'My Sharona' by the Knack but with different lyrics.
+In May 2017 the duo had a viral hit with a parody song about the town of Kelowna, British Columbia racking up over 43,000 views for the video in its first two days.
+In the video, performing as Moms over Miami, they sang "My Sharona" by the Knack, but with lyrics poking fun at the town.

+Cameo

+In 2019, Ryan and Amy released their eponymous film, The Ryan & Amy Show.
+That same year, they joined the 30,000 other celebrities on the Cameo website, selling short personalized messages requested by fans.